jrxcodes/Discord-Opensea-NFT-Floor-Bot/README.md

 `pm2 start index.js -i 4`
  Congratulations!
 You now have a running Discord floor price bot.

 If you want to say thank you, you can find me on Twitter @jrxcodes.
 The tipping feature in Bitcoin on Twitter is active, if you feel like it, I would really appreciate a tip/donation.
+If the Ethereum network is your way to go, here is my tip wallet address: 0x0A5F16827d39f8c9227bbeE728FAeD7de12be807

 This bot is inspired by https://github.com/ncitron/GasBot